-If the news about the mass shooting in Orlando hasn't seriously shaken you, chances are you just haven't heard about it yet.
+If the news about the mass shooting in Las Vegas hasn't seriously shaken you, chances are you just haven't heard about it yet.

-Mass tragedies like the attack on the night club in Orlando take a real toll on everyone — not just those who are directly affected by it.
-Terrorists know this, which is why mass killings are used so often to terrorize and are, unfortunately, a very effective tool for causing fear and panic.
+Mass tragedies like the attack on the concert in Las Vegas take a real toll on everyone — not just those who are directly affected by it.
+As of this writing, we don't yet know the motivations of the Vegas shooter, and a debate is already raging about whether or not it's too soon to label the shooting an act of terrorism.
+But what's not up for debate is that mass killings cause widespread fear and panic.
 This is especially true for people who are already vulnerable thanks to a mental illness like depression, PTSD or anxiety.

-However, just because these attacks are deliberately designed to be terrifying doesn't mean we have to let the terrorists win, says Elizabeth Lombardo, PhD, a clinical psychologist and author of A Happy You, a book about how to create your own sense of well-being, even in difficult times.
+However, even if an attack is deliberately designed to be terrifying, that doesn't mean we have to let the perpetrators win, says Dr. Elizabeth Lombardo, a clinical psychologist and author of A Happy You, a book about how to create your own sense of well-being, even in difficult times.

 "When senseless acts of violence occur, we try to make sense of them in the best way we know how," she says, "but what we do to feel in control again can actually make us feel worse."
 Fortunately, there are things we can do to stay mentally healthy during a traumatic time.

 Our instinct may be to get all the information we can, but once we've ascertained the basics of the situation, more information doesn't help and can worsen depression, anxiety and stress.
 Instead, she says to spend less time passively reading (or watching) the news and more time actively doing something positive.